canopas/flutter-developer-roadmap-2023/README.md

 - Before starting any practical it's important to conduct research and learn the necessary concepts.

 - As you progress through the practical exercises, make sure to apply the new knowledge you've gained in subsequent exercises.
-Try to allocate no more than 3-4 days to each practical.
+Try to allocate maximum 5 days to each practical.

 - To keep track of your progress and share your work with your team lead, create a repository on GitLab where you can upload your completed exercises for review.